klefstad-teaching/ICS-45C-HW3/README.md

 After your class `String` is working, use your class `String` in a standard `main()` written in a file named `standard_main.cpp`. `standard_main` calls and uses your class `String` functions in the typical ways they would be used.

- > Your class `String` functions will also be thoroughly tested with hidden test cases by the autograder.
+ > Your class `String` functions will also be thoroughly tested with test cases by the autograder.

 standard_main.cpp screenshot